cryptidcatcher/simple_beginner_projects/README.md

-Mostly just using this to track my progress and prokects I do for my scripting class.
+Mostly just using this to track my progress and projects I do for my scripting class.